ags911/ags911/README.md

 <a href="https://github.com/ags911/udacity-dand/tree/main/project-2"><img align="left" width="250" height="150" img src="https://github.com/ags911/udacity-dand/blob/main/images/output_6_0.png"><a/>
 **[Project 2: Analyze Experiment Results](https://github.com/ags911/udacity-dand/blob/main/Project%202%20-%20Analyse%20AB%20Test%20Results/Project%202%20-%20Analyze%20AB%20Test%20Results.ipynb)**

 In this project, we will be provided a dataset reflecting data collected from an landing page experiment.
-We’ll use statistical techniques to answer questions about the data and report our conclusions and recommendations in a report.
+We’ll use statistical techniques to answer questions about the data and report our conclusions and recommendations.
-We will also use machine learning and logistic regression to predict how various factors might affect conversions depending on the landing page.
+We will also use machine learning and logistic regression to predict how various factors impact conversions on the landing page.

 <br>